MerlinSerlin/pokeapi-sdk-go/readme.md

 *Must pass an ID (e.g. "1") or name (e.g. "Generation I").*

+## Tests

+Tests are included in the tests folder.

+It should be noted that the data from PokeAPI seems subject to change - I found that the example response property order for clefairy (id 35) is 64 when I ping the API, not 56 as  outlined in the sample response in the API doc's.

+Considering this information, the focus of tests is primarily fetching data against fields outlined in the models.

 ### Caching

 API calls are cached by default to mitgate number of requests to PokeAPI.

+## Dependencies of Note

+#### resty
+github.com/go-resty/resty/v2

+This project uses resty as an HTTP client to simplify the experience of making HTTP requests.

+#### cache-go
+github.com/patrickmn/go-cache

+This package is used to simplify caching operations.
+It's used to cache the requests we're sending to PokeAPI to keep their server costs down.

+#### testify
+github.com/stretchr/testify

+Our tests leverage the assert methods exposed by the testify package.
+Testify is a pretty standard tool for testing and has good readability.